-Programs Taught in Korean
+AEU Seminary Programs Taught in Korean

-Given that AEU was initially established to serve the Korean-speaking population in the United States, the majority of AEU's on-campus students are functional or even fluent in Korean.
-Accordingly, the majority of the courses taught on campus are taught in Korean.
+Given that AEU was initially established to serve the Korean-speaking population in the United States, the majority of AEU Seminary's students are functional or even fluent in Korean.
+Accordingly, the majority of the seminary courses in this catalog are taught in Korean.

-The following programs are taught in Korean:
+In specific, the following seminary programs are currently taught in Korean:

-Associate of Arts in Ministry Leadership

-Bachelor of Arts in Ministry Leadership
+Master of Arts in Ministry Leadership Master of Divinity Doctor of Ministry